List of power stations in North Dakota

 This is a list of electricity-generating power stations in the U.S. state of North Dakota, sorted by type and name.
-In 2021, North Dakota had a total summer capacity of 9,187 MW through all of its power plants, and a net generation of 42,176 GWh.
-The corresponding electrical energy generation mix was 57.1% coal, 3.5% natural gas, 5.2% hydroelectric and 34.1% wind.
-Petroleum liquids and waste-heat recovery generated most of the remaining 0.2%.
+In 2023, North Dakota had a total summer capacity of 9,402 MW through all of its power plants, and a net generation of 42,0680 GWh.
+In 2024, the electrical energy generation mix was 53.6% coal, 34.8% wind, 6.6% natural gas, and 4.8% hydroelectric.
+Petroleum liquids and other gases generated most of the remaining 0.2%.

 North Dakota contains the world's largest known deposit of lignite coal, and hosted 4% of U.S. coal extraction in year 2019.
 It ranked second behind the state of Texas in U.S. crude oil extraction.
 Natural gas extraction has been growing as well, and exceeded 1 trillion cubic feet for the first time.

 North Dakota oil extraction included the flaring of over 200 billion cubic feet of associated petroleum gas in year 2019.
 Operations were widely distributed throughout the Bakken Formation which underlays the northwest region of the state.
 This record-high volume of wasted natural gas could have generated over 30,000 GWh of electrical energy, an amount equal to three-quarters of the state's total generation.